ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

 * protects access to lower storage layers by Access Control Lists
 * makes sure there won't be ACL security issues, even if upper layers have bugs
-* if you use create_simple_mapping, you just give the ACL strings, the middleware will be set up automatically by moin.
+* if you use create_simple_mapping, you just give the ACL parameters, the middleware will be set up automatically by moin.

 router middleware